 Jack Bloch, owner, JB’s World Travel Consultants

-Being an Upper West Sider, living on 106 Street and Riverside Drive, which is a much quieter neighborhood than bustling downtown, a typical Sunday includes sleeping in late, getting the best bagels in town at Absolute Bagels (2788 Broadway) if the line is not too long, taking the bagels with a lox spread to Riverside Park and enjoying them overlooking the Hudson River.
+Being on the Upper West Side, which is a much quieter neighborhood than bustling downtown, a typical Sunday includes sleeping in late, getting the best bagels in town at Absolute Bagels (2788 Broadway) if the line is not too long, taking the bagels with a lox spread to Riverside Park and enjoying them overlooking the Hudson River.

 Next step is getting a Citi Bike for a ride downtown on Riverside Drive to SoHo for some shopping.
 After getting back on a Citi Bike and riding back uptown, we head out for an early dinner outdoors at the cash-only Max Soha (1274 Amsterdam Avenue) for a great Italian meal.